t3n0/notes/notes/wannier90/installation.md

   ln -s /home/username/wannier90/wannier90-3.0.0/wannier90.x   /usr/local/bin/pollo.x
   ln -s /home/username/wannier90/wannier90-3.1.0/wannier90.x   /usr/local/bin/wannier90.x
   ```
 - The wannier installation guide suggest to use [atlas](http://math-atlas.sourceforge.net/) as the BLAS implementatio.
-I found it to be quite difficult to install.
+I found it to be quite difficult to install.\
-  So it can go to hell!
+  So it can go to **hell**!
 Standard lapack and blas are more than enough.